 In 1886, Grafton residents built a 2-story adobe schoolhouse, which they also utilized as a church, and a community center where social activities and meetings were held.
 The preserved structure continues to stand today and is one of the most photographed buildings.

 By the turn of the century, the nearby towns of Duncan’s Retreat and Shunesburg had been completely abandoned, but Grafton still maintained a few residents, most of whom had by then given up farming and turned to ranching due to the unpredictable river.
 However, when the Hurricane Canal was built in 1906 that delivered the river waters to a wide bench 20 miles downstream, many Grafton families packed up and moved to Hurricane.

 More families left when Grafton was hit by another devastating flood in 1909.
 The last classes were taught in the school building during the 1918-19 school year, at which time the enrollment had dwindled to nine students.
 The following year students were transferred to the school at Rockville.

 By 1920, Grafton’s population had been reduced to just three families and the local Mormon Church was discontinued the following year.
 The last residents of Grafton, Frank Russell, and his wife, Ellen, moved away in 1944.
 Electricity, plumbing, and other modern utilities were never introduced into Grafton homes.

-Today, this historic community is preserved by the Grafton Heritage Partnership Project, a non-profit organization which unites government and private landowner interests in preserving Grafton as a historic site.
+Today, this historic community is preserved by the Grafton Heritage Partnership Project, a non-profit organization that unites government and private landowner interests in preserving Grafton as a historic site.